tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/065_Retweet_Task/README.md

 - If the api returns that the quote tweet isn't of the original tweet, then the task taker's bounty is slashed and is added to the bounty for the task.
 The task then goes back into the available task queue and is available for anyone to take.

 Because the user testing their TApp has both accounts in their Metamask, switching between them will show the funds transfer logic.
 The task taker's deposit as well as the task creator's bounty are held in a virtual escrow account and divvied up according to if the task was completed successfully.
 Funds transfer can be confirmed by switching between the two accounts.

+## TEA Project's Secure Oracle Feature
+When we make the call to Twitter to get the api result of the retweet check, we're relying on Twitter to provide an oracle service which gets bridged over to web3 through our nodes.
+Note that TEA is able to vouchsafe the integrity of the oracle result because of our use of secure hardware.
+Once the oracle (the Twitter api in this example) reports its result to one of our TEA nodes, the result is stored within the protected enclave of the node.
+It's completely trustable as nothing can breach the integrity of the enclave, which is why we refer to it as a secure oracle.

+The biggest oracle provider in the web3 space is Chainlink and their operating procedure is must different.
+They instead have their own consensus protocol where multiple Chainlink nodes have to reach a consensus on an oracle result before being able to vouch for its integrity.
+The TEA Project's use of secure hardware means that we don't have to engage in this wasteful consensus process just to get a trustable oracle result.
+And because TEA's secure enclaves are also the basis of its secure compute layer, conceivably any compute logic output done on the TEA node network is a trustable oracle result avaiable to be consumed by another endpoint.